MilanKacar/milankacar.github.io/_posts/2024-10-11-blog36_llm_from_scratch_final.md

 ### **2. Data Preprocessing and Tokenization**

 We’ll work with the **Tiny Shakespeare** dataset, which is a compact text file containing Shakespeare's works.
 We need to tokenize the data, convert it to numerical representations, and split it into input-output sequences for training.
+You can download the **Tiny Shakespeare** dataset as a plain text file from [this GitHub repository](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt).

 ```python
 import torch